vbousquet/vpx_lightmapper/README.md

 - pruning duplicate vertices,
 - performing a limited dissolve of the mesh (see Blender doc),
 - performing backface culling,
-- removing unlit faces for light maps.
+- removing unlit faces from lightmaps.

 ## Export tool

-Exporting consist of:
+Exporting consist of generating a new VPX table file with:
-- generating the packed bake map (in the bake process, rendering is performed but not packing the result for each bake model) as a PNG and optionally as a WebP file,
-- exporting the bake mesh to a wavefront OBJ file that can be easily imported inside VPX,
-- *TODO* generating a small script that can be copy/pasted inside the table script to animate the lightmaps according to the corresponding light state.
+- the new packed bake/lightmap images,
+- the bake/lightmap primitives,
+- an updated script for lightmap synchronization,
+- a timer to drive the script.

+The exporter has an option to decide what to do with the initial items of the table that have been baked:
+- Default: don't touh them,
+- Hide: hide items that have been baked,
+- Remove: remove items that have been baked and do not have physics, hide the one that have been baked but are needed for physics,
+- Remove all: same as remove, but also remove images that are not needed anymore.

 ## Advanced use

 ### Plastics

 The importer has an option to detect plastic walls and process them accordingly.
-If set, all wall with a thickness from 2.5 to 3.5 VP units will be processed like this:
+If set, all walls with a thickness from 2.5 to 3.5 VP units will be processed like this:
-- place the top material at the bottom,
+- place the top material at the bottom, and set it to be shaded as translucent instead of diffuse,
+- set side material to a predefined transparent plastic material,
-- set sides and top material to a predefined transparent plastic material,
+- set top material to a predefined transparent plastic material, with alpha blending support,
-- set the bottom material to be shaded as translucent instead of diffuse,
-- *TODO* bevel the edges of the resulting mesh.
+- bevel the edges of the resulting mesh (only for baking, the bevel is not exported).

 ### Inserts

 The importer has an option to detect inserts (lights placed on the playfield, with a name which does not start by 'gi') and apply the following process:
 - move light slightly below playfield,
 - generate a cup mesh, opened on the top side, corresponding to the VPX light shape, with a core reflective material,
-- adjust the playfield material to be partly translucent.
+- adjust the playfield material to be partly translucent for the inserts, using an automatically generated translucency map.